Still have questions? Leave a comment

 By ‘breadcrumbs’ we mean clues, of course.

 When a reader gets to the end of the story, they’re not thrown new information.
 Instead, they reexamine existing information—little hints they hadn’t previously considered—to make sense of what’s happened.
+Paying attention to the little details is crucial in crafting a believable narrative.
 What you’re looking to evoke here is an epiphany, not a reveal.

 In other words, clues should be hidden in plain sight.
 You can do this through two techniques: foreshadowing and misdirection.
 What are these?